krayak/stock_ratio/README.md

 ## **License**

 This project is open-source under the MIT License.
-See the LICENSE file for more details.

 ---

 ## **Contact**